-As the global population increases and becomes more urban, it is becoming ever more important to improve air quality in cities.
-Nissan promotes the use of EVs, which do not produce exhaust emissions during operation, to national and local governments as one way of successfully dealing with the various factors specific to different regions.
+Air pollution, along with climate change and traffic congestion, is one of the issues facing urban areas, and one which it is necessary for Nissan as an automobile manufacturer to address and contribute to solving.

+The spread of EVs, such as the Nissan LEAF, that emit absolutely no exhaust gas during operation is an effective way to improve atmospheric pollution levels in urban areas.
+Nissan, as a leader in this field, promotes zero-emission mobility and investigates the setting up of infrastructure through forming partnerships with national and local governments, as well as various industry groups such as electric power companies.

+Meanwhile, typical emissions from manufacturing plants include nitrogen oxide (NOx), sulfur oxide (SOx), and volatile organic compounds (VOCs).
+Nissan is carefully putting in place global management standards and systems for these and other substances released into the atmosphere, while working to reduce the amount of these materials used and emitted.
+Nissan's goal is to address these issues in a way than goes beyond the level of local regulations.
 The issue of water resources is ever more serious with the retreat of glaciers and rainfall fluctuation due to climate change, in addition to increasing water use due to the growing world population and economic development.
-Nissan, which uses water resources in its production process, seriously recognizes the importance of this issue and continuously works to preserve water resources at plants around the world, such as by reducing consumption and recycling water discharged in the production process.
+Nissan, which uses water resources in its production process, seriously recognizes the importance of this issue and continuously works to preserve water resources at plants around the world, such as by reducing consumption, recycling water discharged in the production process and thorough water quality control of waste water.
 The purchasing divisions of Nissan and Renault carry out supply-chain management in a manner consistent with The Renault-Nissan Purchasing Way, a booklet outlining policies for dealing with suppliers, and the Renault-Nissan CSR Guidelines for Suppliers.
 With respect to environmental issues, Nissan has set standards for the efforts of its automobile parts and material suppliers in the form of the Nissan Green Purchasing Guidelines.
-In fiscal 2012 the company added a number of environment-related criteria in selecting its suppliers to coordinate its efforts to reduce environmental impact throughout the value chain; Nissan now asks suppliers to furnish data regarding their CO2 emission levels and energy use and also consider their management of environment-impacting substances, recycling of resources and water-conservation efforts.
+Since fiscal 2012, Nissan has asked suppliers to report on environmental data, including their CO2 emission levels and energy use, and also to provide reports on management of environment-impacting substances, recycling of resources and water-conservation efforts.
+Nissan then works with suppliers to reduce environmental impact throughout the value chain.

 Nissan is working to achieve guidelines and targets as part of its corporate social responsibility as well as to comply with laws and regulations.
-In order to promote this environmental management on a global basis, the Global Environmental Management Committee (G-EMC), including a board member as co-chair, meets twice annually to determine with corporate officers chosen depending on the issues being discussed the overall policies and the content of reports to be put before the Board of Directors.
-The Corporate Strategy and Business Development Division makes decisions on activity targets for each department and region and conducts effective follow-up of the progress based on "plan, do, check, act" (PDCA) management.
+In order to address diversifying environmental issues and promote comprehensive environmental management on a global basis, the Global Environmental Management Committee (G-EMC), which is co-chaired by a board member and convenes twice a year, and the Environmental Management Committees (EMCs) in six regions worldwide confirm the progress of activities and decide companywide policy and the content of reports to the Board of Directors.